hsisco/hsisco/README.md

     </a>
 </div>

 Welcome to my GitHub!
-I'm **Hysen**, a communications professional transitioning into **web development**.
-Through Lambda School's full-stack web development program, I've built a solid foundation in both frontend and backend technologies and languages.
+I'm **Hysen**, a full-stack **web developer** with a particular interest in front-end development, especially design implementation.

+As a former communications professional, I’ve developed strong creative problem-solving 🕵🏻‍♀️, organization 📝, communication 🤝🏼 and leadership 👩🏼‍🏫 skills.
+I am interested in combining those skills at a growth-stage startup, where the work is varied and collaborative, to solve social 🏙️ and environmental 🌎 problems.

 <div style="align:center;display:inline">
   <img width="50%" src="https://github-readme-stats-eight-theta.vercel.app/api?username=hsisco&show_icons=true&include_all_commits=true&count_private=true "/>